shivamrai1904/MASTER--A-quiz-app-using-HTML-CSS-JS-/README.md

-Quiz-Master
+Quiz-Master:
-An app developed using Html, CSS and JavaScript
+App developed using Html, CSS and JavaScript